Fortnight 24: 23 November to 06 December 2019

 Increases among MSM

-In the 2019 year to date, there has been a high number of laboratory‑confirmed influenza cases reported to the National Notifiable Diseases Surveillance System (NNDSS), compared to the same period in previous years.
+In the 2019 year to date, there have been 309,798 laboratory‑confirmed influenza cases reported to the National Notifiable Diseases Surveillance System (NNDSS).
+This is higher compared to the same period in the previous five years.
 This is due to heightened interseasonal activity that has resulted in an unusually early start to the 2019 influenza season.
-In the past quarter (16 June 2019 to 13 September 2019), there were 182,598 cases of laboratory confirmed influenza reported to the NNDSS, which is 2.6 times the quarterly rolling five year mean (n= 69,915.6).
-This ratio has decreased since the previous fortnight.

 The Department of Health closely monitors national influenza activity throughout the year, including during the inter-seasonal period.
 The Australian Influenza Surveillance Reports for 2019 are now available on the Department’s website.